kyma-project/kyma/docs/04-operation-guides/troubleshooting/security/sec-01-certificates-gardener.md

----
-title: Issues With Certificates on Gardener
+# Issues With Certificates on Gardener
----

 ## Symptom & Cause